 While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audio book or want to refresh knowledge.
-Also, this notes can help you to decide — want you to read this book or not.
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.

 Why Tiny Changes Make a Big Difference